 Deemed savings refers to an approach for estimating average or typical savings for efficiency measures installed in relatively homogenous markets with well-known building characteristics and usage schedules.
 Previous market research and building simulation tools have been used to develop estimates of “average” or deemed energy or peak savings per measure as a function of building type, capacity, weather, building schedules, and other input variables.
 Using this approach, program savings can be estimated by multiplying the number of measures installed by the deemed or estimated savings per measure based on previous research on the average operating schedules, baseline efficiencies, and thermal characteristics of buildings in a given market.

 The deemed savings approach provides reasonably accurate estimates of savings in mass markets where building operating conditions, system characteristics, and baseline efficiencies are relatively well-defined.
-This approach is not normally used to estimate savings in less homogenous and more site-specific applications, especially in nonresidential facilities where the range of operating conditions and energy using processes is significant and can vary widely from one project to another for a similar measure.
+This approach is not normally used to estimate savings in less homogenous and more site-specific applications, especially in non-residential facilities where the range of operating conditions and energy using processes is significant and can vary widely from one project to another for a similar measure.
 Developing energy savings estimates for these more complex facilities require the use of one or more of the International Performance Measurement and Verification Protocol (IPMVP) options that require some form of on-site measurement.

 By definition, deemed savings estimates require the development of engineering algorithms, tools, or models to estimate average savings as a function of one or more average inputs, including baseline usage patterns, equipment efficiency levels, and building thermal characteristics.
 This document organizes the methods and sources used to develop these average and default values by measure category and sector and lays out the resulting savings per measure estimates in the form of savings values, algorithms, and/or calculation tools for energy efficiency measures offered by utility program administrators for claiming and reporting energy savings impacts to the PUCT.